UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-08-27-Edge-allowed-cookies.md

 Especially when you are migrating baseline Group Policies.
 First of all, do not migrate everything AS IS 😣.
 Take a look at the Microsoft Security Baseline, tweak it to your needs, apply it to some pilot group and then build-up.

-But what about Settings catalog limitation?
+But what's about Settings catalog limitation?

 # List of items